 Partnership with Bellingham School District

 This component of the project included an in-service professional development training for Bellingham School District teachers at Whatcom Middle School Commons on Oct.
 19, 2017, led by trainer Roger Fernandes, that looked at the role of storytelling and art in the education of children through the lens of Coast Salish tribal cultures of the western Washington region.

 Also included in the partnership are five 30-hour residencies.
 Teaching artists will develop a critical arts education integrated curriculum with school district teachers, providing on-going professional development throughout the year.
 Some component of the project will be displayed or performed during Children’s Art Walk on May 4, which will include K-12 student exhibits and performances.

 Participating Teaching artists include Deb Currier, WWU Theater faculty; Pam Kuntz, WWU Dance faculty; Doug Banner, WWU CREATE, Rachel Simpson, AAWC Visual Arts, and Roger Fernandes, member of the Lower Elwha Band of the S’Klallam Indians and an expert in Native American Studies.

-The “Back to the Sandbox: Art as Radical Pedagogy” was initiated through a generous gift from the Dreier Family.
+The “Back to the Sandbox: Art and Radical Pedagogy” was initiated through a generous gift from the Dreier Family.
 Doug Dreier graduated from Western’s College of Fine and Performing arts in 1996 and taught in Baltimore inner city schools.
-In addition, various WWU programs have contributed to the yearlong project, which is continuing to seek additional funding and volunteers for all events.
+Additional funding was provided by the Elizabeth Firestone Graham Foundation and various WWU programs.
+The yearlong project is continuing to seek additional funding and volunteers for all events.